 - Select one of the two Pblocks in the floorplan and note its properties.
 The last two properties listed are RESET_AFTER_RECONFIG (7 series only) and SNAPPING_MODE, two properties specific to DFX.
 Note that both of these options have been enabled in the Pblocks xdc.

-If you have created your own floorplan and DRCs have been reported, fix the issues before moving on.
-Note that both modules will require BRAM resources, and remember that SNAPPING_MODE will resolve any errors related to horizontal or vertical alignment.Tip: Run DFX Design Rule Checks early and often.
+If you created your own floorplan and DRCs were reported, fix the issues before moving on.
+Note that both modules will require block RAM resources, and remember that SNAPPING_MODE will resolve any errors related to horizontal or vertical alignment.Tip: Run DFX Design Rule Checks early and often.

 .
 To save time, you can deselect all checkboxes other than the one for